 "Whatever, dude.
 You're the smartest kid in school and you're only in ninth grade.
 That's cool, though."
 Brady reached into his pocket and showed me the cigarettes he had hidden.
-My only thoughts were that he was a bad-ass and I definitely wanted to be on his good side.
+My only thoughts were he was a bad-ass and I definitely wanted to be on his good side.

 "Tell you what, Richard.
 Maybe you could help me out on the tests a little bit this year.
 What do you think?"